Procedures

 • Performed in syngovia

-• Measures the degree of stenosis.
+• Measures the degree of stenosis retrospectively.

 • Process: Click the angio tab, calibrate vessel based on catheter size, select area of interest, create report (shows diameter of stenosis), and save.